 We renamed the “main” file and added some code, and we also added median and mode to stats.

-Now checkout main
+Now switch to main

-again with git checkout main
+again with git switch main

 .